samueltl21/restaurantreview/README.md

    python3 -m unittest tests.test_selenium_sharing_review
    python3 -m unittest tests.test_selenium_edit_review
    ```
-   - The results will be displayed in the browser.
+   - The test results will be displayed in the browser.